Does smoking cause throat cancer

 • Smoking increases your risk of getting another cancer in the future

-• Stopping smoking can be very difficult.
-And it’s that much harder when you’re trying to cope with a stressful situation, such as a cancer diagnosis.
-Your doctor can discuss all of your options, including medications, nicotine replacement products and counselling
+Stopping smoking can be very difficult.
+And it’s that much more complicated when you’re trying to cope with a stressful situation, such as a cancer diagnosis.
+Your doctor can discuss all of your options, including medications, nicotine replacement products and counselling.

-Alcohol, particularly when combined with smoking or chewing tobacco, greatly increases the risk of throat cancer.
+Alcohol, particularly when combined with smoking or chewing tobacco, dramatically increases the risk of throat cancer.
 If you drink alcohol, stop now.
 This may help reduce your risk of a second cancer.

 Prognosis